 Probate sales can be confusing and frustrating because there is so much paperwork at a very emotional point in people’s lives.
 Here are a few answers to questions we have received over the years that we hope will offer some relief as you encounter the ins and outs of probate sales.
 We’re here to help.

 As probate real estate agents in California, we may be repeating ourselves, but it bears making an echo sound across the Southland.
 We recommend going through a specialist for probate sales.
 Like us!
-The CREM Group has been in this business in Southern California for a long time, and we feel a professional probate real estate agent is the best way to go.
+The CREM Group has been in this business in Southern California for a long time (we have over 25 years’ experience), and we feel a professional probate real estate agent is the best way to go.
 However, here are the other ways to sell probate homes in this state.

 - Trust Department – The personal representative duties (see below) are performed by the trust department.

 - Private Sale – Legal newspapers carry the notice of sale, and attorneys handle the transaction.
 Attorneys open sealed bids at a select date and at the same time.
 The highest bid wins.

 - Private Auction – Auction companies handle these.
 Properties for auction are publicized by the auction company.
 The bidding session is oral.
 The highest bid wins.

 - Public Auction – Auction companies handle these also.
 Properties for auction are announced in legal newspapers by the auction company.
 The bidding session is oral instead of through written and sealed bids.
 The highest bid wins.

 PROBATE HOUSES – HOW MUCH?
 CAN THEY BE SOLD AT ANY PRICE?